 NON-MANDATORY COGNITIVE PROCESS AUTOMATION

 A later phase in the spectrum of process adoption is cognitive process automation, which offers promise with RPA but is not mandatory to achieve most of the RPA benefits.
 This process might entail the convergence of rudimentary and enhanced automation processes with available factions of Artificial Intelligence (AI).
-The introduction of human-like bots and chatbots would usually enter the process at this stage, which could potentially further amplify the overall system’s AI or “self-learning” capabilities.
+The introduction of human-like bots and chatbots would usually enter the process at this stage, which could potentially further amplify the overall system’s AI or “self-learning” capabilities to enable intelligent automation.

 However, many companies are perfectly content to stop their adoption process anywhere between the rudimentary phase and enhanced, while still reaping the majority of RPA benefits and success.
 They might also choose to simply focus more on the expansion of the initial rudimentary phase use cases rather than moving forward with the more complex integrations which may or may not add value to the organization’s core automation objectives.
 Not all RPA adoption strategies need to eventually end with the cognitive process phase.